-Permanent U.S. Residents (green card)- Issued 12 months prior to the quarter
+Permanent U.S. Residents (green card)- Issued 12 months prior to the first day of the quarter

 If you are able to provide documentation of final approval for Permanent Resident immigrant status, you may apply for Washington State residency, if you also meet the following conditions:

-- Your application for adjustment to Permanent Resident status was filed at least 12 months prior to the beginning of the quarter for which they are requesting to be classified as Washington residents.
+- Your application for adjustment to Permanent Resident status was filed at least 12 months prior to the first day of the quarter for which they are requesting to be classified as Washington residents.

 - You meet the requirements as an Independent student (with the exception of registering to vote) or